Chicken Vesuvio is a roast chicken and potato dish in a garlic white wine sauce with lots of oregano added to up the flavor. A Chicago specialty!

 Heat oil in pan and add pepper and onions.
 Saute until soft.

 Add chicken and potatoes and cook until golden.
-I flatten this with a spatulas so everything gets golden.
+I flatten this with a spatula so everything gets golden.

 Use wine or broth to deglaze pan.
-Add rest of Vesuvio mixture, like the sauce and peas to pan.
+Add rest of Vesuvio mixture, including the sauce and peas to pan.
 Let brown some more and get a bit crusty and crunchy!

 It is ready to eat, fried egg or not!